 Another vitamin that can potentially help prevent shaking hands is vitamin E. One possible cause of shaking hands is Parkinson's disease, a neurodegenerative disease that leads to a progressive loss of motor control.
 Taking antioxidant vitamins -- like vitamin E -- can benefit a patient with Parkinson's disease, helping to control hand shaking.
 In addition, vitamin E plays a role in the general health of your nervous system, helping to prevent nerve damage that can occur due to vitamin E deficiency.

 Vitamin B-1, or thiamine, can also help prevent shaking hands.
 Consuming vitamin B-1 each day helps nourish your nervous system, whereas vitamin B-1 deficiency can lead to beriberi, a condition partially characterized by nerve damage.
-An individual suffering from beriberi can develop uncontrollable shaking in her hands or legs, along with a loss of sensation, cardiovascular damage and dementia.
+An individual experiencing beriberi can develop uncontrollable shaking in her hands or legs, along with a loss of sensation, cardiovascular damage and dementia.
 Taking vitamin B-1 can aid in preventing this deficiency, helping to protect you from shaking hands due to beriberi.

 While consuming certain vitamins can help prevent the nerve damage that causes shaking hands, vitamin supplements alone may not treat the underlying condition causing the nerve damage.
 For example, individuals with vitamin B-12 deficiency often receive vitamin injections at a doctor's office, since poor dietary absorption of oral vitamin supplements means that vitamin B-12 tablets do not effectively treat the deficiency.
 In addition, an individual who experiences shaking hands due to Parkinson's disease requires medical supervision to control his disease.
 If you're interested in taking vitamins to prevent or help control shaking hands, you must first consult with your doctor.